-It is important to remember that, according to State law, any voter who receives a Mail-In Ballot will not be permitted to vote on a voting machine on Election Day.
-Voters will either have to utilize the Mail-In Ballot they receive or vote on a paper provisional ballot at the polls on Election Day.
+It is important to remember that, according to State law, any voter who receives a Vote by Mail Ballot will not be permitted to vote on a voting machine on Election Day.
+Voters will either have to utilize the Vote by Mail Ballot they receive or vote on a paper provisional ballot at the polls on Election Day.

 I apologize for any inconvenience these changes may cause you, however, we must comply with the new State law.

-If you have any questions about the Vote by Mail process or about the new law, I encourage you to contact my Elections Division at 973-285-6066 or [email protected]
+If you have any questions about the Vote by Mail process or about the new law, I encourage you to contact my Elections Division at [email protected] or 973-285-6066.